ivandaum/re-set/README.md

-# final project from bddi at Gobelins school
+# Re-set : final project from bddi at Gobelins school

 ## Install

-Clone the repository and enter `npm install` to install dependencies
+- Clone the repository and enter `npm install` to install dependencies
+- Be sure to have a mongodb running (on port : 27017)

 ## Command lines